- Home

 When we’ve got a lot on our plates, cleaning can be the last thing that we feel like doing.
-And these days there are so many products available (many at premium prices) that it can be difficult to know where to start.
+Plus, with so many products available (many at premium prices), it can be tricky to know where to start.
 However, one way to save time and money is to make your own cleaning products.

-Natural cleaning products keep cleaning simple, cost next to nothing to make, and can be just as effective (sometimes even more so) than conventional cleaning products.
-Plus, being toxin-free, they’re generally better for our health, furniture, and the planet.
+Natural products keep cleaning simple, cost next to nothing to make, and can be just as effective (sometimes even more so) than conventional cleaning products.
+And, being toxin-free, they’re generally better for our health, furniture, and the planet.

-With this in mind, we’ve pulled together all you need to know to get started making your own natural cleaning products, and given seven ideas of specific products to make.
+With this in mind, we’ve pulled together all you need to know to get started making your own natural cleaning products, and offered seven ideas for specific products to make.

-Note: To be on the safe side, keep cleaning solutions out of reach of children and pets.
+Note: To be on the safe side, cleaning solutions should be kept out of reach of children and pets.

 What key ingredients do I need to make my own natural cleaning products?